JoshuaJFHolloway/Gilded_Rose_JS/README.md

 The first thing I did was familiarise myself with what the code does.
 I read through all the files and digested and understood how they communicate with each other.
 Afterwards I had a look at the test files.
 By understanding the functions and testing setup I gave myself a good foundation to thinking about how to implement the new feature.
+I also annotated the code with my comments to help me remember what code was doing when looking back at it.

-After considering where this feature would go I decided to add tests to further my understanding of what the code is doing.
+After considering where this new feature would go I decided to add tests to further my understanding of what the code is doing.